mirogaudi/product-catalog-service/README.md

 - ASCII-Art for SpringBoot banner.txt was generated with [patorjk.com](http://patorjk.com/software/taag) (font Calvin S)

-### TODOs:
+### TODO:

-- use application.yml
 - use Java 17
+- use Docker
+- use Micrometer
+- use Gradle
 - use Spring WebFlux
-- use Docker